 Visit our Parent site to view all current properties in Austria. www.amazingaustria.com

 This site is to show what possibilities there are for investing in Property in Austria..
-We have kept away from the main tourist resorts and covered the areas generally untouched, where you can still get a bargain property.
+We have kept away from the main tourist resorts and covered the areas generally untouched, where you can still get a bargain property at a bargain price.

 We want to give to our clients the best possible service. and as new developments and renovation projects become available, that we feel offer good value as well as good facilities, we will add these to our site.